conan-io/docs/reference/commands/create.rst

 .. tip::

-    Sometimes you want to **skip/disable test stage**.
-In that case you can skip/disable the test package stage passing an empty value as the ``-tf`` argument:
+    Sometimes you want to **skip/disable the test stage**.
+In that case you can skip/disable the test package stage by passing an empty value as the ``-tf`` argument:

     .. code-block:: bash